huawenbo/ERSW-project/README.md

   >
   > > <text>main.py</text>

-### 2. The repository provides the code of our research reproduction as follows:
+### 3. The repository provides the code of our research reproduction as follows:

 - Install necessary Python dependencies, such as "torch", 'shap', and so on.
 - Acquire or generate the necessary Dataset which are used for analysis by the following ways.
-    - BIDMC set data were obtained from the MIMIC-III database, which can be downloaded from *https://mimic.mit.edu/iii*.
+    - **BIDMC** dataset were obtained from the MIMIC-III database, which can be downloaded from *https://mimic.mit.edu/iii*.
-    - XJTUMC set data were obtained from the Biobank of First Affiliated Hospital of Xi’an Jiaotong University, which is a restricted-access resource and is only available by submitting a request to the author and the institution.
+    - **XJTUMC** dataset were obtained from the Biobank of First Affiliated Hospital of Xi’an Jiaotong University, which is a restricted-access resource and is only available by submitting a request to the author and the institution.
 You can send your request to the email: *hwb0856@stu.xjtu.edu.cn*
 - Run *<text>main.py</text>* to deal with the data and develop the model for predicting the coagulopathy.

-### 3. Here are some results of the article.